Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 **Important Notes!:**

-**`LocationInverter` configuration will dissapear in XcmV3!**.
+**`LocationInverter` configuration will disappear in XcmV3!**.
 Instead, xcmV3 has the notion of `UniversalLocation`, which is similar to the `Ancestry` concept.
-However, **`Ancestry` referred to the location of the chain within the top-level local consensus system**. `UniversalLocation` refers to the location of the chain within `Universal Consensus`, including the top-level consensus system:
+However, **`Ancestry` referred to the location of the chain within the top-level local consensus system**.
+`UniversalLocation` refers to the location of the chain within `Universal Consensus`, including the top-level consensus system.

 Example for parachain 1000 in Kusama:

 - **Ancestry**: `para_1000`
 - **UniversalLocation**: `GlobalConsensus(Kusama)/para_1000`

 ---

 ### 🎨 Configuring pallet-xcm

 - Pallet-xcm plays a critical role in every chains xcm-setup.
   It is the main connection between the FRAME subsystem and the XCM subsystem.
   Essentially **pallet-xcm allows us to send/execute XCM and interact with the xcm-executor**.

 - Pallet-xcm can be configured to filter executions/teleporting or sending among others.
   The most important components are:

 1. It allows for users to interact with the xcm-executor by allowing them to execute xcm messages.
    These can be filtered through the `XcmExecuteFilter`.
-2. It provides an easier interface to do reserveTransferAssets and TeleportAssets.
+1. It provides an easier interface to do reserveTransferAssets and TeleportAssets.
    The origins from which these messages can be sent can also be filtered by `XcmTeleportFilter` and `XcmReserveTransferFilter`
-3. It handles XCM version negotiation duties
+1. It handles XCM version negotiation duties
-4. It handles asset-trap/claim duties
+1. It handles asset-trap/claim duties
-5. It allows sending arbitrary messages to other chains for certain origins.
+1. It allows sending arbitrary messages to other chains for certain origins.
    The origins that are allowed to send message can be filtered through `SendXcmOrigin`.

 ---v

 ### 🎨 Configuring pallet-xcm

 ```rust
 impl pallet_xcm::Config for Runtime {
 	type RuntimeEvent = RuntimeEvent;